 Martti Ahtisaari was elected as President of the Republic of Finland in February 1994.
-He held office from the 1st of March 1994 untill 29th of February 2000.
-Since leaving office, President Ahtisaari founded Crisis Management Initiative and is the Chairman of the Board of CMI.
-Martti Ahtisaari founded CMI to continue his legacy in helping the international community to do better when it comes to preventive diplomacy, peacemaking and post-conflict statebuilding.
+He held office from the 1st of March 1994 until 29th of February 2000.
+Since leaving office, President Ahtisaari founded Crisis Management Initiative and is currently the Chairman of the Board of CMI.
+Martti Ahtisaari founded CMI to continue his legacy in helping the international community to enhance its capacity when it comes to preventive diplomacy, peace-making and peacebuilding.

-President Ahtisaari has his personal office in conjunction with CMI, where he is assisted in all his tasks.
+President Ahtisaari has his personal office in conjunction with CMI, where he is supported in all his individual tasks and commitments.
 The office is situated in the same premises as CMI.